 While Tokyo is a big metropolis, you can see the best attractions with my 5 day Tokyo itinerary.
 During your 5 days in Tokyo, experience Japanese culture through historical monuments, museums, cuisine, and much more.

-Tokyo is a large metropolis city consists of 23 special wards and 26 other cities, towns and villages.
-Originally a fishing village during the Edo period, Tokyo became the capital city of Japan in 1868.
-And while Tokyo is the political and economical centres of Japan, tourism also became a leading industry as the city attractions millions of visitors each year.
+The capital city is a large metropolis with 23 special wards and 26 other cities, towns and villages.
+It was originally a fishing village during the Edo period, then Tokyo became Japan’s capital city in 1868.
+And while Tokyo is Japan’s political and economic centre, tourism also became a leading industry as the city attracts millions of visitors yearly.

 Want to read this post later?
 Pin it on your Pinterest board!